Welcome to Campus!

 A message to our most recent graduates:

 We hope that you will come back and visit campus many times as an alum.
 In your first year away from Pearson (or another UWC), however, it can be difficult coming back to a place that was once your home (or a community that is similar to what was once your home).
 Your role in this community as an Alum is now different from when you were a student.
 As recent alumni you have an existing, deep relationship with students on campus and your presence on campus can be wonderful, but can also been unsettling both for the current students and for you.
 It is hard to come back and not feel like or act like a student and the reality is that as an alum you are an adult on campus.
 For current second years, having their second years come back can make them feel like a first year again, and can alienate first years.
 There can be lots of reminiscing about the past which can undermine tone setting and community building that has taken place with the new student body.

 With this in mind, here are some guidelines to our most recent alumni planning a visit to campus:

 When can you come?
 We ask that you plan your visit after Canadian Thanksgiving, and before the last day of classes for second years.
-We also ask that you do not come during Block Week or the week prior to Block Week.
+We also ask that you do not come during One World (or week before One World) & Block Week (or the week prior to Block Week).
 You can understand that these are sensitive times when students need to have minimal distractions so they can concentrate only on their studies.

 How long can you stay?
 During the academic year we ask that you stay for no more than two nights and three days.